 The information to complete the risk screening instrument is gleaned from various sources.
-Information in determining the risk for victimization or abusiveness is obtained through interviewing the youth, review of the packet received from the Department of Children's Services, and other assessments.
+Information in determining the risk for victimization or abusiveness is obtained through interviewing the youth, review of the commitment packet through the court, and other assessments conducted prior to and after arrival to the facility.
 Additional information may be obtained from interviews with parents/guardians where indicated.
 The facility is aware of the youth's pending arrival to the facility and treatment staff has the opportunity to review the resident's record in an effort to preliminarily prepare for the needs prior to arrival.
-Additional assessments and screenings are completed after the youth is admitted to the facility to obtain supportive information for treatment planning and sexual safety.
+Additional assessments and screenings are completed after the youth is admitted to the facility to obtain supportive information for treatment planning and keeping the youth safe.

-Staff takes appropriate controls to ensure that sensitive information is protected and not exploited by maintaining the files in a locked and secure manner, behind locked doors.
-The online information on computers, including database, are password protected and only accessible to identified staff.
+Staff takes appropriate controls to ensure that sensitive information is protected and not exploited by maintaining the files in a locked and secure manner, behind locked doors with limited access through key control.
+The online information on computers is password protected and is only accessible to identified staff.
 The Therapist and Facility Administrator addressed the management of sensitive information and the limited and guarded access by treatment and management staff.
-Pertinent information is provided to other staff based on the need to know.
-Staff training includes information regarding confidentiality of information concerning residents.
+Pertinent information is provided to other staff based on their need to know.
+Policy and staff training include information regarding confidentiality of information concerning residents.